DataDog/integrations-core/druid/README.md

      druid.extensions.loadList=[..., "statsd-emitter"]

      # By default druid emission period is 1 minute (PT1M).
-# We recommmend using 15 seconds instead as follow:
+    # We recommend using 15 seconds instead:
 druid.monitoring.emissionPeriod=PT15S

 # Use `statsd-emitter` extension as metric emitter